kln12/Interview_questions/README.md

 12.Explain a sample dockerfile that you have used in your project?
 13.How to check Docker Version
 14. $D How troubleshoot the container in dameon?
+15.How to disable and remove the docker plugins